 In skincare vitamin A is often referred to as retinol, which is the chemical compound version found in beauty products.
 It increases skin cell turnover while helping to produce additional collagen, which together slows signs of ageing.
 These changes take place deep in the skin and can reduce fine lines.

-As well as that, the increased cellular regeneration helps to de‐clog pores, treat acne and acne scarring, regulate oil production, even out skin tone and reduce brown spots, pigmentation and sun damage.
+The increased cell turnover helps to unclog pores, treat acne scarring, regulate oil, even skin tone and reduce pigmentation.

-Vitamin A/retinol should be used in your evening skincare regime and because it can cause sensitivity, start with a low percentage, once or twice a week, and then slowly increasing time and intensity.
+Retinol should be used in your evening skincare regime.
+It can cause sensitivity, so start with a low percentage, once or twice a week, and then slowly increase.
 It is vital to include SPF in the mornings to protect your refreshed skin.

-Vitamin B3 (Niacin) and Vitamin B5 (Pantothenic acid) play an important role in cell biology and are important for healthy glowing skin that functions well as a protective layer.
-In skincare it is multipurpose as it can be used for various skin complaints.
+There are many forms of Vitamin B used in skincare: Vitamin B3 (Niacinamide) and Vitamin B5 (Pantothenic acid) are two of the most popular.
+Both play an important role in cell biology.
+They are extremely nourishing ingredients, that work wonders for healthy glowing skin that functions well as a protective layer and improve skin immunity.

 This one is particularly important for those who live in cities or polluted areas, as it protects the skin from absorbing toxins from various sources and counteracts the dull effect of pollution.

-It is a powerful antioxidant that works to shield the skin cells from free radical damage caused by both pollution and UV rays.
-It also helps to brighten uneven skin tone and helps improve elasticity.
+A powerful antioxidant, it works to shield the skin cells from free radical damage caused by pollution and UV rays.
+It also helps to brighten uneven skin tone and improve elasticity.